Fiesta Bowl: 2020s

-The 50th edition of the Fiesta Bowl featured #10 Iowa State defeating #25 Oregon Ducks 34-17.
-The game was behind closed doors due to the COVID-19 pandemic in Arizona, with only player's family members admitted.
-In the 2022 Fiesta Bowl, Oklahoma State rallied from a 28-7 deflict late in the 2nd quarter to defeat Notre Dame 37-35.
-In the December edition of that game (which was also a CFP semifinal), #3 TCU defeated #2 Michigan 51-45, the highest scoring game in Fiesta Bowl history, and the second-highest scoring CFP semifinal game.
+The 50th edition of the Fiesta Bowl featured #10 Iowa State defeating #25 Oregon Ducks, 34–17.
+The game was behind closed doors due to the COVID-19 pandemic in Arizona, with only players' family members admitted.
+In the 2022 Fiesta Bowl, Oklahoma State rallied from a 28–7 deficit late in the second quarter to defeat Notre Dame, 37–35.
+In the December edition of that game (which was also a CFP semifinal), #3 TCU defeated #2 Michigan, 51–45, the highest scoring game in Fiesta Bowl history, and the second-highest scoring CFP semifinal game.

 Controversies

 Invitations

 In 1996, a group of students from Brigham Young University, led by BYU professor Dennis Martin, burned bags of Tostitos tortilla chips in a bonfire and called for a boycott of all Tostitos products.
-This came after #5 ranked BYU was not invited to play in the 1996 Fiesta Bowl in favor of #7 ranked Penn State.
+This came after #5 ranked BYU was not invited to play in the 1997 Fiesta Bowl in favor of #7 ranked Penn State.
 This event is one of those referred to by proponents of college football implementing a playoff series rather than the controversial Bowl Alliance.

-Penn State went on to win the game over #20 Texas 38–15, while BYU defeated #14 Kansas State in the Cotton Bowl Classic 19–15.
+Penn State went on to win the game over #20 Texas, 38–15, while BYU defeated #14 Kansas State in the Cotton Bowl Classic, 19–15.

-For the 2010 Fiesta Bowl, the selections of TCU and Boise State caused a great deal of controversy.
-For the first and only time in the BCS era, two BCS non-AQ teams were chosen to play in BCS bowls in the same bowl season: however, they ended up facing each other in this bowl.
+For the 2010 Fiesta Bowl, the selections of TCU and Boise State caused a deep controversy.
+For the first and only time in the BCS era, two BCS non-AQ teams were chosen to play in BCS bowls in the same bowl season: however, they ended up facing each other.
 Because the two non-AQ teams were placed in the same bowl game, the bowl was derisively referred to as the "Separate But Equal Bowl", the "Quarantine Bowl", the "Fiasco Bowl", the "BCS Kids' Table", etc. Some had called for a boycott because of this arrangement.
-There was wide speculation that the BCS bowl selection committees maneuvered TCU and Boise State into the same bowl so as to deny them the chances to "embarrass" two AQ conference representatives in separate bowls, as Boise State had done in the 2007 Fiesta Bowl and Utah had done in the 2005 Fiesta Bowl and 2009 Sugar Bowl (prior to the game, non-AQ teams were 3–1 versus AQ teams in BCS bowls).
+There was wide speculation that the BCS selection committees maneuvered TCU and Boise State into the same bowl so as to deny them a chance to embarrass two AQ conference representatives in separate bowls, as Boise State had done in the 2007 Fiesta Bowl and Utah had done in the 2005 Fiesta Bowl and 2009 Sugar Bowl (prior to the game, non-AQ teams were 3–1 versus AQ teams in BCS bowls).
 In response, Fiesta Bowl CEO John Junker called those allegations "the biggest load of crap that I've ever heard in my life" and said that "We're in the business of doing things that are on behalf of our bowl game and we don't do the bidding of someone else to our detriment."
-Beyond the unappealing nature of a major bowl contest with two programs then perceived as underdogs, the appeal was further diminished as it was a rematch of the Poinsettia Bowl from the previous bowl season.
+Beyond the unappealing nature of a major bowl contest hosting two programs then perceived as underdogs, the appeal was further diminished as it was a rematch of the 2008 Poinsettia Bowl from the previous bowl season.